CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/soulbinder.md

         name(String)
         ```

     - `#!groovy int`.
 Sets the energy cost of the recipe.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         energy(int)
         ```

     - `#!groovy NNList<ResourceLocation>`.
 Sets the valid entities.
 Entities must be allowed in Soul Vials.
 Requires greater than or equal to 1.
-(Default `null`).

         ```groovy
         entity(EntityEntry)